bondy-io/bondy-demo-marketplace/README.md

 It will first print the help and prompt you to enter a command.

+A client can only call RPCs on the market:
+* `market.get`: To get all the listed items.
+* `market.item.bid`: To bid on a listed item.
+* `market.item.sell` To put a new item on the market place.

+Under the hood it will call `market.bidder.add` to identify itself as a bidder.
+On exit it calls `market.bidder.gone` to dereference itself as a bidder.

+Once you are familiar with the marketplace, listing, selling and bidding on items, you can try and compete against a bot.

 ### Bot

-A bot has a name (`BOT_NAME` variable) and is configured to:
+A bot has a name (`BOT_NAME` variable, default: _Bob_) and is configured to:
-* buy any item cheaper than a given price (`BOT_LIMIT` variable)
+* buy any item cheaper than a given price (`BOT_LIMIT` variable, default: $10).
-* bid adding a given amount to the highest bid (`BOT_INCR` variable)
+* bid adding a given amount to the highest bid (`BOT_INCR` variable, default $1).
-* take some time (`BOT_LAG` variable) to perform the bid, i.e. a lag between computing the bid price and actually bidding.
+* take some time (`BOT_LAG` variable, default: 5s) to perform the bid, i.e. a lag between computing the bid price and actually bidding.

-By default, the bot is named Bob, bids on anything cheaper than $10, increments the prices by $1 and takes 5s to bid.
 ``` bash
 % make bot

 % make bot BOT_NAME=Alice BOT_LIMIT=12 BOT_INCR=2
 ```

-Note: A bot gives up on an item after 3 consecutive bidding failures.
+**Note:** A bot gives up on an item after 3 consecutive bidding failures.

+A bot subscribes to 2 topics:
+* `market.item.added`: To know when a new item is on offer.
+* `market.item.new_price`: To know when there is a new accepted bid.

+Similarly to the client, it calls some RPCs to try and win some items:
+* `market.bidder.add` to identify itself as a bidder.
+* `market.get`: To get all the listed items when it joins the marketplace.
+* `market.item.bid`: To bid on a listed item.
+* `market.item.get`: To get the details of a specific item for optimum bid.

+Once you are familiar with the log printed by the bot, you can try and have several of them competing against each other.

 ## Bondy